QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

 - Completed:
     - SQL Design Milestone
 - In Progress:
     - Testing methods in Node.JS section

+## Jasmine Duran:

+- Completed:
+  - Work on project milestone 5

+- In Progress:
+  - Connect with Taylor to get the about page up and runnning